tatianegercina/FinTech/02-Homework/02-Python/Instructions/README.md

 Complete the following:

 * Read in `menu_data.csv` and set its contents to a separate list object.
-(This way, you can cross-reference your menu data with your sales data, as you read your sales data in the coming steps.)
+(This way, you can cross-reference your menu data with your sales data as you read your sales data in the coming steps.)

   * Initialize an empty `menu` list object to hold the contents of `menu_data.csv`.